 Sometimes, cancer cells take advantage of this and hide from your defense, almost disguising themselves as normal cells.
 That way, your system doesn’t see the cancer cell as an invader.

-These drugs help your immune system see the cancer as a problem, and fight it.
+These drugs can help your immune system see the cancer as a problem, and fight it.

-Checkpoint inhibitors are in clinical trials for many different cancers.
-Some people with metastatic melanoma and Hodgkin's lymphoma are being treated with them.
+Checkpoint inhibitors are being used for many different cancers.
+Some people with metastatic melanoma, lung, bladder, kidney, head and neck cancer, and Hodgkin’s lymphoma are being treated with them.